What It Time-to-Value? +How to Decrease TTV (2023)

-Engage users right away with a series of emails that begins when they sign up for your service.
+Engage users immediately with a series of emails that begins when they sign up for your service.
 The first email welcomes the customer and offers the information they need to get started.
 Then, send follow-up emails weekly to keep your product fresh in the customer’s mind and give them tips about using different features.
 Save time and effort by using a third-party email scheduler like Autopilot to automate the email onboarding series.

 Onboarding emails are an excellent opportunity to highlight parts of the product the customer would find valuable.
 Even if the reader never clicks through, they still see features they might never have discovered otherwise.
 This will help them see the benefit of your product without going through every section themselves.

 Onboarding emails help customers learn about and engage with your product.
 One study found that people who receive welcome emails are engaged for 33% longer.
 This is why even industry giants like Google set up welcome emails for their products:

-Google uses its welcome email to inform users of the next step and offer resources, like a “frequently asked questions” page.
+Google uses its welcome email to inform users of the next step and offer resources, like a frequently asked questions (FAQ) page.

 One survey found that 80% of respondents have deleted an app because they found it difficult or confusing to use.
 Digital adoption platforms (DAPs) help prevent user frustration and show them how to use each feature.